jcyuen1995/React-shoppingList/README.md

 ## Note
 I did not intend to make this application mobile friendly and was not the point of the <br>
 project.
-As a result, This application is Not responsive.
+As a result, this application is not responsive.